companyakis/companyakis/README.md

 ### Mustafa Buyukdereli 😄

-I like Python, JavaScript, Dart, Solidity and Haskell...
-And I should love Rust&Move?
+I like Python, JavaScript, Solidity and Haskell...
+And I should love Rust&Move...
+And Dart (When?..)?

 Once upon a time, I was a bank auditor.